chippyash/Currency/README.md

     $curr->setAsFloat(20.00);
 </pre>

-Please note that the strongtype magic \__toString() method, will return the value as stringified integer.
+Please note that the magic \__toString() method, will return the value as stringified integer.
 Use the display() method for locale aware display of the currency.

 #### Generating your own application hard currencies